dustinpfister/blog_posts/_posts/threejs-euler.md

 ---
-title: Working with Angles in three.js with the Euler Class and various other features.
+title: Working with Angles in threejs with the Euler Class and various other features.
 date: 2021-04-28 14:31:00
 tags: [three.js]
 layout: post
 categories: three.js
 id: 855
-updated: 2023-01-04 11:50:17
+updated: 2023-01-04 11:54:36
-version: 1.34
+version: 1.35
 ---

 In [threejs](https://threejs.org/) there is the [Euler Class](https://threejs.org/docs/#api/en/math/Euler) that is the standard class in threejs that has to do with setting angles for the rotation of an object.
 The use of the clas of object will also come into play for a wide range of other tasks that pop up now and then such as when using the [apply euler method of the vector3 class](/2021/06/18/threejs-vector3-apply-euler/).

 The [rotation property of the Object3d class](/2022/04/08/threejs-object3d-rotation/) is an instance of Euler, and the [Object3d class](/2018/04/23/threejs-object3d/) is a base Class for many objects in threejs including things like a Mesh, Groups, and Cameras just to name a few examples of the kinds of objects that are placed in a Scene.
 Speaking of Scene objects that too is an example of an object that is based off of the Object3d Class and thus also has a rotation property that is an instance of Euler.

 The Euler class goes hand in hand with the [Vector3 Class](/2018/04/15/threejs-vector3/) as the Euler class has to do with angles, while Vector3 has to do with a position.
-A great deal of what is done in three.js has to do with moving and rotating objects around, so Vector3 is what can be used to set a position, while Euler is what one will need to use to set the orientation of the object.
+A great deal of what is done in threejs has to do with moving and rotating objects around, so Vector3 is what can be used to set a position, while Euler is what one will need to use to set the orientation of the object.

 <!-- more -->

 <iframe class="youtube_video" src="https://www.youtube.com/embed/6jCoOIWOV4g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## The Euler Class in Three.js and what to know first
+## The Euler Class in threejs and what to know first

-This is a post On the Euler Class in three.js, as such I trust that you have at least some background when it comes to the basics of threejs and javaScript in general.
-So if you are new to three.js you might want to start with some kind of getting started post on threejs in general as a basic starting point for the basics of setting up a scene and so forth.
+This is a post On the Euler Class in threejs, as such I trust that you have at least some background when it comes to the basics of threejs and javaScript in general.
+So if you are new to threejs you might want to start with some kind of getting started post on threejs in general as a basic starting point for the basics of setting up a scene and so forth.

 The Euler Class is one of many basic classes that you should know about sooner or later, it might be best to learn a thing or two about the Euler class when you are first learning the basics of making mesh objects move, and rotate around as this is the class to do so when it comes to rotating at least.